Postgraduate student loans

 - It needs to be a maximum four-year course: Any master's course including taught, research, distance learning and professional, in any subject in an eligible UK university (one that has power to give degrees), is fine.

-- You must be a UK national living in England: If you’re a UK or EU national, you must be living in England, and have lived in the UK for at least three years before your course starts, to qualify.
+- You must be a UK national living in England or Wales: If you’re a UK or EU national, you must be living in England or Wales, and have lived in the UK for at least three years before your course starts, to qualify.
 You may also be able to get the loan if you’re an EU national, you’ve been living in the EU for the past three years, you’ll live in England when your course starts and you’ll be studying at an English university or college.

 -

-You're allowed to borrow up to £12,167 for your master's, even if your course costs less
+You're allowed to borrow £12,000+ for your master's, even if your course costs less

-How much you can get depends on when you started your course:
+How much you can get depends on when you started your course and whether you're from England or Wales.

 If your course costs more than the maximum loan amount, you'll have to fund the rest yourself.